cbrennanpoole/Qualitative-Self/README.md

 14. [Amazon (AWS) partner path](https://aws.amazon.com/partners/training/ "is there anybody out there?
 Just hit me at git.actionable@chasingthewindllc.com")
 15. [Microsoft partner](https://partner.microsoft.com/en-US/membership/competencies "it takes two; that's you!
 Yes You! +1 678-338-7339 Yes equity" ) Path.

-> Do you want to build a snowman?'
+> Do you want to build a snowman?

 #### Amazon Inc <br>